AhmetZamanis/UsedCarKicksClassification/Report.md

 to score their performance on validation data.

-- In general, we want to train & tune models with a loss function that scores probability predictions (more on this in model testing).
+- In general, we want to train & tune models with a loss function that scores the probability predictions directly, instead of the class predictions (more on this in model testing).

 - However, when we tune the parameters of focal loss, our loss function becomes part of the optimization problem (just like the class weights we applied to the loss function for the previous models).
 If we use focal loss also as our validation metric, this will be a form of
-  leakage: We’ll simply get the focal loss parameters that minimize focal loss by changing the metric itself (moving the goalposts in a sense), not necessarily those that maximize model performance.
+  leakage: We’ll simply search for the focal loss parameters that minimize focal loss by changing the metric itself (moving the goalposts in a sense), not necessarily those that maximize model performance.

 - Therefore, for validating our NN hyperparameters’ performance, we will use the **average precision** performance metric (which will be